 Dynamic and static strength, jumps and leaps, agility and balance elements make up the exhausting routines.
 The gymnasts perform their choreography to music of their choice whilst mastering exactly defined technical and artistic levels of difficulty.

-Aerobic Gymnastics features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Aerobic Gymnastics featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?